 Although the Immigration Minister plans to open up the program in order to attract more foreign students, this program is already relatively flexible, allowing you to apply while you work in Canada or up to a year after leaving your job.

-If you’re in a conjugal, common-law or spousal relationship, then one of the best paths to becoming a permanent resident of Canada is through a family sponsorship program.
+If you’re in a conjugal, common-law or spousal relationship, then one of the best paths to becoming a permanent resident of Canada is through spousal sponsorship.
 Typically, these types of applications take place in two parts.
 First, the person sponsoring you has to apply before the person being sponsored begins their end of the process.